Major euro zone share indexes fall after mixed PMI data

 * Has considered plan for years; leaked by Softbank in December (Adds further comment from Foxconn CEO)

-* German-listed Joyou slumps more than 80 percent (Adds quote, detail, fresh prices)
+* German-listed Joyou slumps more than 80 percent (Adds quote, updates prices)

-LONDON, May 21 Most top European share indexes fell on Thursday after data pointed to a mixed picture for the euro zone's economic recovery, with German private-sector growth slowing again in May even as France extended a timid recovery.
+LONDON, May 21 European shares fell on Thursday after data pointed to a mixed picture for the euro zone's economic recovery, with German private-sector growth slowing again in May even as France extended its timid recovery.

-Germany's DAX was down 0.2 percent after Markit's flash composite Purchasing Managers' Index (PMI) for Europe's largest economy showed a drop in May.
+Blue-chip German stocks underperformed other indexes after Markit's flash composite Purchasing Managers' Index (PMI) for Europe's largest economy showed a drop in May, though it rose in France.

-The German index had been the stand-out underperformer in early trade.
-However, the fact that the PMI at 52.8 remained comfortably above the 50 that marks expansion helped to soothe investors

-"It's no real surprise that Germany slightly missed expectations.
-The important thing is that they're still well above the 50 mark, so it doesn't show a substantial contraction in growth," James Butterfill, global equity strategist at Coutts, said.

 Signs that the positive effects of the European Central Bank's bond-buying programme, such as a weakening of the euro, may have started to peter out in the second quarter have pushed some investors to trim their exposure to European stocks, though they still remain near multi-year peaks.